vmtrandev/python-fanpage-scraping/README.md

 Usage
 * Open wordtokens_stat.py and change the final line of code
 * Default data file location is: processed.json
-* To get topic name: open processed.json and copy the topic name wrapped inside ""
+* To get topic names: open processed.json and copy the topic name wrapped inside ""

 ```python
 ...   word_tokens_stat(<path to received file from step 4>, '<topic name>')